Ken-Richard/front-end-interview-skill-challenge/readme.md

 * Upon submission, the quiz will grade the quiz and show the grade to the student.
 * Pull a random selection of 10 questions from the database of questions.
 * Questions should appear in a random order each time the quiz is taken.
+* A few tests would be nice, but comprehensive coverage isn't required.

 ## Evaluation Criteria
 * Clarity of User Experience